Wilfred/difftastic/README.md

 ## Known Issues

 Performance.
 Difftastic scales relatively poorly on files with a large number of changes, and can use a lot of memory.
-This might be solved by A* search.

 Display.
 Difftastic has a side-by-side display which usually works well, but can be confusing.